Costly signaling theory in evolutionary psychology: Art

 Art has also received attention as a costly signal of beneficial qualities relevant to sexual selection.
 If defined as environmental modification lacking adaptive functions outside of sexual selection, art or art-like behavior has been observed in spiders, crabs, fish, and birds in addition to humans.
 Unlike the art of other species, however, the form of human art is generally not considered to be genetically encoded.
 Instead, adaptationist approaches often involve the hypothesis that humans possess adaptations capable of resulting in a wide range of artwork as sexual signals and adaptations for correctly evaluating the information being signaled.

 The costs of producing art are expected to increase with the quality of the piece and come in multiple forms.
 Creating art can require substantial amounts of time to learn the skills involved, find materials, and produce the work, all of which can prevent the individual from investing in other fitness enhancing tasks.
 The materials involved may also require substantial resources to obtain and production itself may be physically demanding or risky.
 Once created, works of art may also require defense against theft or sabotage from potential rivals.

-Since these costs are relatively less impactful for those in good condition, producing art is thought to be an honest signal of one’s quality, with those in good condition being able to afford greater investment in art.
-For this reason, it may reliably signal information about one’s health, access to resources, or the relative absence of harmful mutations which might negatively impact one’s ability or overall condition.
-In instances where art needs to be defended, it may also signal one’s formidability and social power.
+Since these costs are relatively less impactful for those in good condition, producing art is thought to be an honest signal of one's quality, with those in good condition being able to afford greater investment in art.
+For this reason, it may reliably signal information about one's health, access to resources, or the relative absence of harmful mutations which might negatively impact one's ability or overall condition.
+In instances where art needs to be defended, it may also signal one's formidability and social power.

 As a hypothesized form of sexual signaling, males are expected to benefit from using art to signal to larger audiences than females, with evidence of this seen in both humans and non-human animals.
 However, in humans, the potential for sex differences has been argued to not extend to artistic ability due to the commonality of long-term monogamous relationships resulting in the increased importance of mutual mate choice, something which favors females to invest more in sexual signals relative to other species.

 Evidence consistent with art often involving sexual signals in humans primarily comes from studies examining mate preferences.
 For example, a study examining mating preferences in thirty-seven cultures found that being "creative and artistic" was the sixth most important trait to females and the seventh most important trait to males out of thirteen qualities regarded as attractive.
-Additionally, greater effort towards the creation public art has been associated with higher numbers of sexual partners among populations of both young adults and artists.
+Additionally, greater effort towards the creation of public art has been associated with higher numbers of sexual partners among populations of both young adults and artists.